The best way to capture Facebook Ads data in Tally Forms

 • Landing Page Group

-4. Attributer adds the Facebook Ads data into the hidden fields and it’s captured by Tally Forms
+4. Attributer writes the Facebook Ads data into the hidden fields and it’s captured by Tally Forms

 Step 2 (1)

-Whenever a user visits your website through your Facebook Ads, Attributer captures and stores the UTM parameters you set up in Step 1.
-These parameters are securely stored in a cookie within the user's browser, ensuring they remain intact as the user navigates through your site.
+Now that everything is set up, when a user visits your website through your Facebook Ads, Attributer captures and stores the UTM parameters you set up in Step 1.

-When the user fills out a form on your website, Attributer automatically populates the hidden fields with the Facebook Ads data retrieved from the UTM parameters.
-This valuable information, along with the lead's name, email, and other details, is captured and saved once the form is submitted.
+Then when the user fills out a form on your website, Attributer automatically populates the hidden fields with the Facebook Ads data retrieved from the UTM parameters.

 What you can do with the data

-Once the Facebook Ads data has been collected in Tally Forms, you have multiple options for utilizing and analyzing it:
+Once the Facebook Ads data has been collected in Tally Forms, you can use it in a number of ways:

-• Integrate with your CRM: You can seamlessly transfer the Facebook Ads data to popular CRM platforms like Pipedrive or Salesforce.
-By doing so, you can generate reports that provide insights into the number of leads originating from your Facebook Ads, their conversion rates, and the revenue generated.
+• Integrate with your CRM: You can send the Facebook Ads data to CRM platforms like Salesforce, Pipedrive, Hubspot, and more.
+With this data in your CRM, you can generate reports that show how many leads you got from your Facebook Ads, how many customers, how much revenue, and more.

-• Export to a spreadsheet: You can export the data to a Google Sheets or Excel spreadsheet using Tally Forms' native integrations or a tool like Zapier.
-This allows you to perform basic analysis on the data and create customized reports.
-You can also connect analytics tools like Microsoft Power BI to your spreadsheet for more advanced reporting capabilities.
+• Export to a spreadsheet: You can export the data to a Google Sheet or Excel spreadsheet.
+Then, you can use the spreadsheet's built-in charting tools to create basic charts & graphs that show how your Facebook Ads are performing.
+Alternatively, You can connect analytics tools like Microsoft Power BI to your spreadsheet for more advanced reporting capabilities.

-• Include in email notifications: If you communicate with new leads primarily through email instead of using a CRM, you can incorporate the Facebook Ads data into the lead notification emails.
+• Include in email notifications: If you communicate with new leads primarily through email instead of using a CRM, you can incorporate the Facebook Ads data into the lead notification emails that Tally sends.
 This way, you can easily view the source of each lead directly in your email inbox.

 Why use Attributer